Search for an answer or browse help topics to create a ticket

 View all categories

-How to understand the funds statement for an NRI Zerodha account?
+How to understand the funds statement for an NRI PIS Zerodha account?

 Buy transaction

-1. The ledger entry on 29th Oct 2020 shows a debit of ₹40,434, indicating a buy transaction.
-The corresponding entry from the bank was posted on 31st Oct 2020, confirming the receipt of the funds for the buy transaction.
+1. The entry on 26th December 2024 shows a debit of ₹46,663, indicating a buy transaction.
+The corresponding entry from the bank was posted on 27th December 2024, confirming the receipt of the funds for the buy transaction.

-2. This can be viewed in the PIS account statement as a debit of the same amount as per the settlement cycle.
+2. This can be viewed in the PIS account statement as a debit of the same amount.

 Sell transaction

-1. The trade settlement entry on 3rd May 2020 shows a credit of ₹48,478.82, indicating a sell trade.
-The corresponding entry from the bank posted on the ledger confirms the debit of the funds at the broker’s end for the trade.
+1. The entry on 11th December 2024 shows a credit of ₹4,23,824, indicating a buy transaction.
+The corresponding entry from the bank was posted on 12th December 2024, confirming the debit of the funds at the broker’s end for the trade.

-2. This can be viewed in the PIS account statement as a credit of the same amount per the settlement cycle.
+2. This can be viewed in the PIS account statement as a credit of the same amount.

-Did you know?
-Some banks do not consider IPOs, ETFs and bonds as part of the PIS regulations and hence make settlements in the savings accounts.
+• Some banks do not consider IPOs, ETFs, and bonds part of the PIS regulations and, hence, settle in savings accounts.